akash-harijan/LuminaceAdaptation/README.md

 # Luminance Adaptation

 This repository contains code and resources for a research project focused on luminance adaptation in human visual system.
-A psychophysical experiment was conducted to under the phenomenon of Luminance adaptation and a simulation was created to find the suitable  parameters for stimulus, background and surrounding.
+A psychophysical experiment was conducted to understand the phenomenon of Luminance adaptation and a simulation was created to find the suitable parameters for stimulus, background, and surrounding.